How to dispose of old electronics

 Since many people received electronics as holiday gifts, the state Department of Environmental Conservation sent out a reminder that it is illegal to discard computers, printers, monitors, televisions or tablets in household trash.
 These items must be recycled.

 In Philipstown, electronics, paper, cardboard and metals can be deposited at the town landfill on Lane Gate Road on Saturdays from 9 a.m. to 3 p.m. for $2 per carload or $5 per truckload.
 See philipstown.com.
 Many manufacturers also offer free postage to mail items for recycling.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.